radiant-rstats/radiant.basics/inst/app/tools/help/single_mean.md

 #### t.value

 Because the calculated t.value (5.967) is **larger** than the _critical_ t.value we reject the null hypothesis and suggest that management should enter the UK market.
-We can obtain the critical t.value by using the probability calculator in the _Base_ menu.
+We can obtain the critical t.value by using the probability calculator in the _Basics_ menu.
 For a t-distribution with 571 degrees of freedom (see `df`) the critical t.value is 1.648.
 We have to enter 0.95 as the upper probability bound (i.e., 1 - 0.05) because the alternative hypothesis is `Greater than`.<sup>2</sup>

 ![prob_calc](figures_basics/single_mean_prob_calc.png)